igor10k/ikSelect/README.md

 	$(selector).ikSelect("show_dropdown")
 Show dropdown assosiated with the passed select.

-*On Android this method shows the fake dropdown, not the native one!*
+*On mobile devices this method shows the fake dropdown, not the native one!*

+---

+	$(selector).ikSelect("hide_dropdown")
+Hide dropdown assosiated with the passed select.

 ---

 	$(selector).ikSelect("disable")

 Disable select.

 ---